Robert Sabonjian: Political career

-He served as mayor of Waukegan over five terms between 1957 and 1977, and again between 1985 and 1989.
-During this time he was often compared to Chicago Mayor Richard J. Daley for a style of running the city that relied heavily on personal patronage.
+He served as mayor of Waukegan over five terms between 1957 and 1977 and again between 1985 and 1989.
+During this time, he was often compared to Chicago mayor Richard J. Daley for a style of running the city that relied heavily on personal patronage.

 Early on in his career, Sabonjian received the ire of the Democratic party and the title of "maverick" for appointing Republicans to city jobs.

 In 1966, he played a controversial role in the city's unrest, during which he dismissed those involved as "junkheads and winos" and moreover blamed the NAACP.
 He also gave "shoot to kill" orders to police.

-He was initially affiliated with the Democratic Party, and ran a write-in campaign for United States Senate in 1966 against Paul Douglas and Charles Percy.
+He was initially affiliated with the Democratic Party.
+He ran a write-in campaign for United States Senate in 1966 against Paul Douglas and Charles Percy.
 His campaign centered on calling for "ultimate victory" in Vietnam, and calling for civil rights protesters to stop complaining and start working.
 He also called for sending unwed mothers to jail and placing their children in orphanages.
 Of police tactics in response to riots, he called for "animals" to be treated like animals.
 He assured voters that they need not spell his name correctly to have their vote count for him.